"General Hospital" actor sues ABC for network vaccine mandate - ExBulletin

 On November 8, Rademacher address the backlash denying he was transphobic, saying he replaced the word “dude” with “transgender”.

-“While it’s not okay to call a black woman a white supremacist, I also don’t think it’s okay to call a transgender woman an empowered woman, because where does that leave women? ? ” said Rademacher.
+“While it’s not okay to call a black woman a white supremacist, I also don’t think it’s okay to call a transgender woman an empowered woman, because where does that leave women? ?
+Rademacher said.

-“I apologize again for not writing this down correctly and not deleting it because I wouldn’t call a transgender person a guy if they want to be called her,” he added.
+“I apologize again for not writing this down correctly and for not removing it because I wouldn’t call a transgender person a guy if they want to be called her,” he added.
 “This is absolutely fine.”

 John W. Howard, an attorney representing Rademacher, did not immediately return Insider’s request for comment.
 Insider has also sent out requests for comment to representatives from ABC.